halexs/arch-i3/README.md

 (EE)
 (EE)
 ```
-		- One issue might be with:
 ```
 gbm: failed to open any driver (search paths /usr/lib/xorg/modules/dri)
 gbm: Last dlopen error: /usr/lib/xorg/modules/dri/rockchip_dri.so: cannot open shared object file: No such file or directory
 ```
-	- Current Suspicious: Rockchip cpu is causing Xserver to segfault.

 Nice things to have:
 1. Multiple finger gestures